mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

   extra large as a deterrent.
 • Should probably rename the panel objects to "panel_x_y_z" and reserve the title "box" for the cube-shaped objects.
+• Should harvestable asteroids and clouds disappear after being depleted?
+• Since "asteroid_m_1" and "asteroid_m_1" are now harvestable and provide additional RUs, all affected maps need to be rebalanced.
+• Maps that possibly have too many RUs include: "Scalar Field" and "Strange Attractor".
+• "The Squash" should be turned into a 4-player map.
+• "Rheotomic Spaces" is overall just a crappy map.
+• "Curve Stitch" isn't great either, but could be improved without much work.
+• "Have a Ball" is kind of boring.
+I could remake it in the shape of a basketball.
+• "Klein Bottle" is unexciting as well.
+I would like to remove the Easy Patches and replace them with something else.
+Dunno what.
+• Not sure if the hyperspace inhibitor asteroids in "Andromeda" should have the hardpoints with the little subsystems stuck on them.
+Keep in mind that the ability to rebuild these little subsystems may require changes to the build and research scripts of every race, including races created by other modders.
+  (Not 100% sure.)
+• "Bentus Meltdown" has too many Easy Patches and too few clouds in the rings.
+• In "Chicken Scratch" maybe replace the asteroids and pebbles with pink nebula chunks like in HW1C.
+• Clouds obscure asteroids too much.
+Asteroids become hard to see.
+• The larger asteroids should maybe also be represented by pixels in sensors manager since the 3D models are hard to make out.
+• Should maybe check and make sure the spline endpoints aren't too close to one another in "Spline Crazy".